 This award supports research at the Robert S. Peabody Institute of Archaeology using the collections of the museum.
 The endowment was named in honor of Dr. Linda S. Cordell, a distinguished archaeologist, specializing in the American Southwest.

 Linda S. Cordell (1943-2013) was Professor Emerita at the University of Colorado Boulder, a Senior Scholar at the School for Advanced Research on the Human Experience, in Santa Fe, external faculty at the Santa Fe Institute, and the former director of the University of Colorado Museum of Natural History, Boulder.
 A member of the National Academy of Sciences and the American Academy of Arts and Sciences, she received the A. V. Kidder medal for eminence in American Archaeology from the American Anthropological Association, and a Lifetime Achievement Award from the Society for American Archaeology.
 She was a dedicated and long-time member of the Peabody Advisory Committee and is greatly missed by her colleagues at the museum.
 Linda’s publications on the archaeology of the Southwest are well-known to scholars and the general public.

-Linda’s commitment to scholarship and research was the catalyst for the creation of an endowed award in her memory at the Peabody Museum.
+Linda’s commitment to scholarship and research was the catalyst for the creation of an endowed award in her memory at the Peabody Institute.

 Professionals in archaeology, anthropology, and allied social, natural and physical sciences.
 PhD candidates, junior faculty at colleges and universities, and Native American scholars are encouraged to apply.

-Applications should be submitted to the Director, Robert S. Peabody Museum by January 15.
+Applications should be submitted to the Director, Robert S. Peabody Institute by September 1 or April 1.
 Submissions, including letters of recommendation, should be submitted by e-mail.
 Award recipients will be selected and notified in spring.
 The Award may be used anytime during the twelve month period following notification.

 Support the Endowment